 Liability insurance is designed so that if you cause an accident, you can help cover the medical expenses and property damage of the other driver and involved passengers.
 That is why most states require it.
 Liability insurance coverage is a way to help prevent the at-fault driver or other affected people from being left with significant out-of-pocket expenses and receive at least some level of compensation for suffering damage or injury in an accident that you cause.

-While auto liability insurance covers most of the categories of costs related to your liability in an accident, there are a few costs that are not covered.
+While auto liability insurance covers most costs related to your liability in an accident, a few costs are not covered.
 For example, liability insurance will not cover damage caused by intentional acts.
 Other costs are specific to the type of insurance.

 What does bodily injury liability cover?